ethanphuong/FinalProject/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > Instructions on installing and running your application
+ > For installation, you can clone this github repository and run it on Android Studio on an emulator.
+You can also connect your phone to Android Studio by changing your phone's settings to developer mode and installing the application through Android Studio.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ > We used JUnit tests as a part of our project in order to check if our backend and algorithm was functioning properly.
+We also used an emulator to test the ui/ux of the application and the functionality of it.